 We are a clinical-stage biopharmaceutical company committed to realizing the promise of precision medicines for the treatment of cancer.
 Our pipeline consists of small molecule product candidates that target cancer signaling pathways where there is a strong scientific and clinical rationale to improve outcomes, and we intend to pair them with molecular or cellular diagnostics to identify those patients most likely to respond to treatment.
-We plan to advance our product candidates through a combination of internal development and strategic partnerships and maintain significant development and commercial rights.
+We plan to advance our product candidates through a combination of internal development and strategic partnerships while maintaining significant development and commercial rights.
+We presently have two key product candidates in clinical trials, tipifarnib and KO-539.

-Our lead product candidate, tipifarnib, is a potent, selective and orally bioavailable inhibitor of farnesyl transferase.
-Tipifarnib was previously studied in more than 5,000 cancer patients and demonstrated compelling and durable anti-cancer activity in certain patients with a manageable side effect profile.
+Tipifarnib is a potent, selective and orally bioavailable inhibitor of farnesyl transferase that has been previously studied in more than 5,000 cancer patients and demonstrated compelling and durable anti-cancer activity in certain patients with a manageable side effect profile.
 We are currently evaluating tipifarnib in multiple solid tumor and hematologic indications.

-Our most advanced solid tumor indication is in patients with head and neck squamous cell carcinoma, or HNSCC, that carry mutations in the HRAS gene.
+Our most advanced solid tumor indication for tipifarnib is in patients with head and neck squamous cell carcinoma, or HNSCC, that carry mutations in the HRAS gene.
 In September 2017, we reported that our ongoing proof-of-concept Phase 2 clinical trial of tipifarnib in patients with HRAS mutant relapsed or refractory HNSCC, or RUN-HN, achieved its primary efficacy endpoint.
+In October 2018, we reported updated data from RUN-HN showing a significant association between tumor HRAS mutant allele frequency and clinical benefit from tipifarnib.
+Based upon these observations, we introduced a minimum HRAS mutant variant allele frequency as an entry criterion in the RUN-HN trial.
 Following feedback from the U.S. Food and Drug Administration, or the FDA, and other regulatory authorities, we initiated a global, multi-center, open-label, non-comparative registration-directed clinical trial of tipifarnib in HRAS mutant HNSCC in November 2018.
-The clinical trial has two cohorts: A treatment cohort, which we call AIM-HN, and a non-interventional screening and outcomes cohort, which we call SEQ-HN.
-AIM-HN is designed to enroll at least 59 evaluable patients with HRAS mutant HNSCC who have received prior platinum-based therapy and is expected to take approximately two years to fully enroll.
-Following achievement of the primary efficacy endpoint in RUN-HN, we added a cohort to enroll patients having HRAS mutant squamous cell carcinomas, or SCCs, other than HNSCC.
-We anticipate having additional data from this clinical trial in the second half of 2019.
+The clinical trial has two cohorts: a treatment cohort, which we call AIM-HN, and a prospective observational cohort, which we call SEQ-HN.
+AIM-HN is presently designed to enroll at least 59 evaluable HNSCC patients who have received prior platinum-based therapy.
+On December 16, 2019, we reported that the FDA granted Fast Track Designation to tipifarnib for the treatment of patients with HRAS mutant HNSCC after progression on platinum therapy.
+On May 29, 2020, we announced updated clinical data for our RUN-HN study presented at the American Society of Clinical Oncology Virtual Scientific Program, including data collected as part of the trial showing a median overall survival of 15.4 months, a median progression free survival of 5.9 months and an objective response rate of 50% observed in recurrent/metastatic HRAS mutant HNSCC among the 18 patients on the RUN-HN study who were evaluable for efficacy.